iambhagat92/calcuforme/SHARE_FEATURES_TEMPLATE.md

 For each calculator, verify:

 - [ ] CSS styling is added and buttons look good
-- [ ] Calculator-utils.js is loaded (check browser console for "✅ CalcuForMe Utilities Loaded")
+- [ ] Calculator-utils.js is loaded (check browser console for "✅ Calculate For Me Utilities Loaded")
 - [ ] Share buttons appear after calculation
 - [ ] Save button stores data to localStorage
 - [ ] Twitter share opens with custom message